DerwenAI/pytextrank/README.md

 used to:

   - extract the top-ranked phrases from text documents
-  - infer links from unstructured text into structured data
+  - run low-cost extractive summarization of text documents
-  - run extractive summarization of text documents
+  - help infer links from unstructured text into structured data

 ## Background